Current Environment: Production

 Please send one email via the Boston Children's secure email portal to vascular@childrens.harvard.edu with the following clinical documents:

-• four to five color photographs in JPEG format of the hemangioma, including the patient’s name and date of birth
+• Four to five color photographs in JPEG format of the hemangioma with the patient’s full name and date of birth stated in the email

 Once the photographs and clinical information are received, our team will be contact you to schedule an appointment.